tytydraco/yessleep/out/Lemonjuicecom.md

 "Johnny the video game maker: i can still see you!"

-Sweat started to pour down, my heart beaten more and more faster.
+Sweat started to pour down, my heart beated more and more faster.
 My hand started to shake.

 "Redflower11:who are you?
 How do you know who I am?
 How can you see me?"